-This is carried out on a three-year cycle with a third of the houses and garages on the estate being painted each spring/summer.
+his is carried out on a three-year cycle with a third of the houses and garages on the estate being painted each spring/summer.
 Householders are notified in advance and a contractor appointed by the Management team carries out the work.

 It is the house owner's responsibility to ensure that woodwork attached to his/her property is in good condition and that rotting timber (including gates, fencing and garage doors for HN108 to 117) is replaced prior to the painter commencing work.
-A carpenter is on site during the painting period and can be privately employed by residents to action necessary repairs at the householder's expense.
 Failure to maintain premises in good repair can result in the appropriate action being arranged by The Society at the owner's expense.